JeffAbrahamson/dotfiles/python/README.md

 Things I think I should include in all of my (new) requirements.txt files.

 I explicitly don't note versions here.
-That comes a projects start and need stability.
+That comes as projects start and need stability.